mgallegoa/dev-container/README.md

 Connect to the running container:
 > docker exec -it --user manuel manuel-dev-container-spec bash

+> [!NOTE]
+> This container is hosted in DockerHub: https://hub.docker.com/r/manuelarias/dev-container-spec

 ## Build/Run the container only from Dockerfile (not use the devContainer specification)